 “We needed to implement a globally scalable system to give us that consistency, and to leverage the advances in data science and make sure we’re making the best decisions on a daily basis,” he added.

-The tool was built by Dell’s brightest data scientists and is being updated daily with data on over 15 different key variables deemed by medical professionals as the most relevant in making health risk judgements, said Scimone.
+The tool was built by Dell’s brightest data scientists and is updated daily with data on more than 15 different key variables deemed by medical professionals as the most relevant in making health risk judgements, said Scimone.
 The data sources include Johns Hopkins University & Medicine, the US Centers for Disease Control, and the World Health Organization.

 Besides computing an overall risk score across 188 countries where Dell operates, Scimone said the tool also uses linear regression analysis to monitor trends and is increasingly being enhanced with predictive capabilities to gain deeper insights that will guide decision-making.